-To ask the Minister for Health the funding given for respite services in each CHO in each of the past five years in tabular form.
+To ask the Minister for Health the funding given for respite services, by CHO, in each of the past five years, in tabular form.

-To ask the Minister for Health the funding given for residential respite services in each CHO in each of the past five years in tabular form. -
+To ask the Minister for Health the funding given for residential respite services by CHO in each of the past five years, in tabular form.

-To ask the Minister for Health the funding given for development of new respite services in each CHO in each of the past five years in tabular form.
+To ask the Minister for Health the funding given for the development of new respite services by CHO in each of the past five years, in tabular form.

-To ask the Minister for Health the number of applications made for respite services in each of the past five years by CHO in tabular form
+To ask the Minister for Health the number of applications made for respite services by CHO in each of the past five years, in tabular form.

-To ask the Minister for Health the number of applications made for residential respite services in each of the past five years by CHO in tabular form.
+To ask the Minister for Health the number of applications made for residential respite services by CHO in each of the past five years, in tabular form.